 When kids misbehave, yelling feels like a natural response, particularly if parents are stressed out and their tolerance for nonsense has worn thin.
-The messiness and monotony of parenting requires extreme patience, and yelling is a whole lot easier and more instinctive than pausing to react calmly.
-Many parents find themselves shouting at their children without really knowing why.
-But, despite the fact that yelling at your kids feels like a release, a form of discipline, and maybe the only way to get their attention, it’s important to understand the psychological effects that yelling at kids can have.
+The messiness and monotony of parenting requires extreme patience, and yelling at kids is far easier and more instinctive than pausing to react calmly.
+Yelling at your kids might feel like a release, or serve as a form of discipline.
+It can seem like yelling and screaming is the only way to get a kid’s attention.
+But it’s important to understand the psychological effects of yelling at a child, and why they render it a less-than-optimal strategy.

 Yelling at Kids Is Never Communicating

 Nobody (except for a small percentage of sadists) enjoys being yelled at.
 So why would kids?
-“When parents yell, kids acquiesce on the outside, but the child isn’t more open to your influence, they’re less so,” says Dr. Markham.
-Younger kids may bawl; older kids will get a glazed-over look — but both are shutting down instead of listening.
+“When parents start yelling at kids, they acquiesce on the outside, but the child isn’t more open to your influence, they’re less so,” says Dr. Markham.
+Younger kids and toddlers may bawl; older kids will get a glazed-over look — but both are shutting down instead of listening.
 That’s not communication.
-Yelling at kids might get them to stop what they’re doing, but you’re not likely to get through to them.
-In short, yelling doesn’t work.
+Yelling at kids might get them to stop what they’re doing, but you’re not likely to get through to them when your voice is raised.
+In short, yelling at kids doesn’t work.

 Grown-Ups Are Scary When They Yell at Kids

-Psychological Effects: Yelling at Kids Makes Causes Fight, Flight, or Freeze
+The Psychological Effects of Yelling at Kids: Fight, Flight, or Freeze Response

 Not Yelling Isn’t About “Letting Them Off Easy”

-Parent may feel like they’re putting their foot down and establishing some discipline when they yell at their kids.
+Parents may feel like they’re putting their foot down and delivering adequate discipline when they yell at their kids.
 What they’re really doing is exacerbating the problem.
+When parents yell at toddlers they create fear, which prevents kids from learning from the situation or recognizing that their parents are trying to protect them.
 Scaring a kid at the moment may get them to knock off what they’re doing, but it’s also eroding trust in the relationship.
 Learning how to slow your reaction and stop yelling at your kids isn’t easy, but it’s worth it.

 How to Stop Yelling at Kids